Trump declares war on watchdogs

 In the midst of a pandemic, Donald Trump is working hard to avoid facing independent oversight.

 On Tuesday, the president ousted Glenn Fine, a respected former Justice Department inspector general, from his role as chair of the new Pandemic Response Accountability Committee that Congress created to oversee $2 trillion in emergency funding aimed at propping up the economy during the coronavirus pandemic.
 The White House used a bureaucratic maneuver to remove Fine, who was serving as acting Defense Department inspector general.
 By replacing Fine in his Pentagon job, and demoting him to be the department’s principal deputy inspector general, Trump removed him from eligibility to chair the new panel.
+(Fine’s replacement as acting Defense Department watchdog is EPA Inspector General Sean O’Donnell, who is now tasked with overseeing both high profile agencies, a Pentagon spokesperson said.)

 This was just the latest in a series of recent steps by Trump aimed at restricting the power of nonpartisan officials to oversee his administration.